oort-io/oort-io.github.io/product/index.md

 ads: false
 ---

-Oort is a Cloud Native Edge startup.
+Oort is a Cloud Native Edge Computing startup.
+We are currently in stealth, please sign up for our [mailing list]({{ site.url }}/contact) for updates.